TritonVM/triton-vm/specification/src/contiguity-of-memory-pointer-regions.md

 # Contiguity of Memory-Pointer Regions

-## Contiguity for OpStack Table
+## Contiguity for Op Stack Table

-In each cycle, the memory pointer for the OpStack Table, `osp`, can only ever increase by one, remain the same, or decrease by one.
+In each cycle, the memory pointer for the Op Stack Table, `osp`, can only ever increase by one, remain the same, or decrease by one.
 As a result, it is easy to enforce that the entire table is sorted for memory pointer using one initial constraint and one transition constraint.

  - Initial constraint: `osp` starts with zero, so in terms of polynomials the constraint is `osp`.
  - Transition constraint: the new `osp` is either the same as the previous or one larger.
 The polynomial representation for this constraint is `(osp' - osp - 1) * (osp' - osp)`.

-## Contiguity for JumpStack Table
+## Contiguity for Jump Stack Table

-Analogously to the OpStack Table, the JumpStack's memory pointer `jsp` can only ever decrease by one, remain the same, or increase by one, within each cycle.
+Analogously to the Op Stack Table, the Jump Stack's memory pointer `jsp` can only ever decrease by one, remain the same, or increase by one, within each cycle.
 As a result, similar constraints establish that the entire table is sorted for memory pointer.

  - Initial constraint: `jsp` starts with zero, so in terms of polynomials the constraint is `jsp`.
  - Transition constraint: the new `jsp` is either the same as the previous or one larger.
 The polynomial representation for this constraint is `(jsp' - jsp - 1) * (jsp' - jsp)`.